igrigorik/http-client-hints/draft.md

 Above example indicates that the cache key should be based on the CH-DPR header.

 ~~~
-  Vary: CH-DPR, CH-DW
+  Vary: CH-DPR, CH-RW
 ~~~

-Above example indicates that the cache key should be based on the CH-DPR and CH-DW headers.
+Above example indicates that the cache key should be based on the CH-DPR and CH-RW headers.

 Relationship to the User-Agent Request Header